 Each year our Compensation and Human Resources Committee thoroughly reviews our executive compensation program with guidance from its independent compensation consultant, FW Cook.
-Among the Compensation and Human Resources Committee's objectives is to establish a public company executive compensation program that drives above-market results and is designed to attract, retain and motivate high-caliber, execution-oriented executives.
-In 2021, the Compensation and Human Resources Committee continued to build on its core philosophy by increasing the percentage of performance-based forms of compensation.
-We believe the following philosophies have facilitated our ability to compete for talent as a public company and have made a key contribution to our long-term success.
+Among the Compensation and Human Resources Committee's objectives is to establish an executive compensation program that drives abovemarket results and is designed to attract, retain and motivate high-caliber, execution-oriented executives.
+We believe the following philosophies have facilitated our ability to compete for talent and have made a key contribution to our long-term success.
 Our primary executive compensation objectives are to: